pierelucas/pierelucas/README.md

 I'm always learning and expanding my skillset.
 Right now, I'm particularly interested in:

-* *Kernel exploitation, cloud security, WebAssembly security, Webhacking, Anti-Fraud-Systems and RE*
+* *Kernel exploitation, cloud security, WebAssembly security, Webhacking, Anti-Fraud-Systems, always RE and AI*

 <!--
 **pierelucas/pierelucas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.